 3. Prior to rescinding the restriction from school activities, the student will need to complete a minimum 3 hour community service project as determined by the coach/club sponsor (if applicable) and the Principal, or their designee

 1. Use, possession, sale, distribution, or procurement of any amount of alcohol, drugs, other controlled substances (other than legally prescribed medications) or drug paraphernalia or being under the influence of alcohol, drugs or other controlled substances (other than legally prescribed medications) by a student off-campus at a non-school related function results in a restriction from School Ativities for 30 calendar days.

 1. Use, possession, sale, distribution, or procurement of any amount of alcohol, drugs, other controlled substances (other than legally prescribed medications) or drug paraphernalia or being under the influcence of alcohol, drugs or other controlled substances (other than legally prescribed medications) by a student off-campus at a non-school related function results in a restriction from school activites for 60 calendar days excluding summer break.

 1. Timely, factual communication between the sponsors (where applicable) and school administrationis critical. if a coach, club sponsor, activites/athletic director, or administator will inform other involved parties (unit principal, athletic/activities director, coach, club sponsor).

-2. The Principal or his/her designee will schedule a meeting with the parents(s)/guardian(s) and student to discuss the consequence(s) as it relates to the offense and afford the appropriate due process as reasonable determined by the Principal or his/her designee.
+2. The Principal or their designee will schedule a meeting with the parents(s)/guardian(s) and student to discuss the consequence(s) as it relates to the offense and afford the appropriate due process as reasonable determined by the Principal or their designee.